wwwlicious/servicestack-eventstore/ReadMe.md

                         	.SetRetryPolicy(new[] {1.Seconds(), 3.Seconds(), 5.Seconds()}));
                 	});
 ```
-If we wanted to specify an algorithm to allow for an exponential back-off we can pass in a delegate:
+If we wanted to specify an algorithm to allow for an <a href="https://en.wikipedia.org/wiki/Exponential_backoff">exponential back-off</a> we can pass in a delegate:

 ```csharp
 var settings = new SubscriptionSettings()